DPS0340/YTStream/README.md

 ## Notice
 ```
 YTStream is not a Offcial Youtube App.
-Developers of YTStream officially have no relation with YouTube and Google LLC.
+Developers of YTStream Officially have no relation with YouTube and Google LLC.

-if you notice that this Program Infringes Copyright, Contact to us via email:
+if you notice that this Program Infringes Copyright, Contact to us via Email:

 jiholee@kpu.ac.kr
 optional.int@kakao.com